 If you don’t have two or more friends who want to help you move a piano, then hiring professional movers for your instrument is your next best choice.

 Expo Movers has the experience needed to handle any piano type from your NYC home safely.
-Although the size, weight, and complexity of this instrument add a little to the final cost of moving, you’ll have a lower risk of damage compared to using a dolly by yourself.
+Although this instrument’s size, weight, and complexity add a little to the final cost of moving, you’ll have a lower risk of damage than using a dolly by yourself.

 You’ll also receive a white-glove experience for your piano when you select qualified professional movers for this project.